- What are the biggest risks in IT today?

 The challenges concerning IT/OT

 1. Security Breaches.
-Access if often more limited, because greater access poses more cyber security risk and possible service interruption.
+Access if often more limited, because greater access poses a more cybersecurity risk and possible service interruption.

 2. Limited Access.
 Connections to industrial automation networks can be limited to only those who categorically require access, and the level of access can be restricted based on each person’s requirements.
 With such narrowly regulated access, certain security measures can be implemented which would not be practical for an office network.